Soldotna, Alaska: Demographics

 Soldotna first appeared on the 1960 U.S. Census as an unincorporated village.
 It formally incorporated in 1967.

 As of the 2010 US Census, there were 4,163 people residing in 1,720 households in the city.
 The population density was 563 people per square mile.

 The racial makeup of the city was 86 percent White, 0.3 percent Black or African American, 4.3 percent Native American, 1.6 percent Asian, 0.3 percent Pacific Islander, 0.8 percent from other races, and 6.8 percent from two or more races.
 Hispanic or Latino residents of all races comprised 3.9 percent of the population.

 There were 1,720 households, out of which 30.1 percent had children under the age of 18 living with them, 44 percent were married (husband-wife) couples living together, 11.9 percent had a female householder with no husband present, and 38.7 percent were non-families.
 Of all households, 32 percent were made up of individuals living alone, 9.2 percent of whom were 65 years of age or older.
 The average household size was 2.38 and the average family size was 3.02.

 The age distribution of the population shows 26 percent under the age of 18 and 13 percent age 65 or older.
 The median age was 34.6 years.

 The 2012 estimated median income for a household in the city was $44,805, and the median income for a family was $56,208.
 The per capita income for the city was $30,553.
 About 3 percent of families and 6.1 percent of the population were below the poverty line, including 2.9 percent of those under age 18 and 8.3 percent of those age 65 or over.

 Education

 Post-secondary education

 Soldotna is home to the Kenai Peninsula College’s (KPC) Kenai River Campus, a division of the University of Alaska Anchorage.
 The campus sits among 300 wooded acres on Soldotna's west side and includes a library, laboratories, computer labs, a residence hall, and an art gallery.
 The Kenai River Campus enrolls approximately 2,500 students a semester and offers associate's and bachelor's degrees, certificate programs, and occupational endorsement certificates.

 The Amundsen Educational Center is a non-profit educational and vocational training school located on the eastern edge of the city.
 The AEC offers courses in building construction, office occupations, and medical coding.

-Alaska Christian College offers an associate degree in Christian ministry and in paraprofessional education.
+Alaska Christian College offers an associate degree in Behavioral Health, Christian Ministry, General Studies, and Paraprofessional Education.